thegcat/vagrant-librarian/README.md

 ## Installation

-If you use the gem version of Vagrant, use:
+Add the gem to your Gemfile:

-    $ gem install vagrant-librarian
+    gem "vagrant-librarian"

-otherwise, use:

-    $ vagrant gem install vagrant-librarian

 ## Usage